-Students that are placed on the Required Self-Directed Job Search Policy are required to find their own co-op work term without the usage of the jobs posted by the Co-op Office for the upcoming work term.
-The Required Self-Directed Job Search is assigned to a student when they decline three co-op job opportunities (job offers or interviews).
+Students that are placed on the Required Self-Directed Job Search Policy are required to find their own internship without the usage of the jobs posted by the Co-op Office for the upcoming work term.
+The Required Self-Directed Job Search is assigned to a student when they decline three internship job opportunities (job offers or interviews).

-Example:

-You receive a job offer from the Co-op Office for a position you recently interviewed for and you decide to decline the job opportunity.
+Example: You receive a job offer from the Co-op Office for a position you recently interviewed for and you decide to decline the job opportunity.
 That decline would be counted as a missed opportunity.
 If you decline a third opportunity/offer, the Required Self-Directed Job Search status will be assigned to you.
-This will require you to secure your own co-op position for the upcoming work term.
+This will require you to secure your own internship for the upcoming work term.